conversationai/perspectiveapi/2-api/key-concepts.md

 ## Span

 A **span** is a continuous section of text.
-The API can return **span scores**, which are model scores for particular subparts of the request's comment.
-For example, if the API only found one sentence in a paragraph to be "toxic," it could return a high "toxic" span score for the span corresponding to that sentence, while giving a low "toxic" span score to the rest of the comment.
+The API can return span scores, which are model scores for particular subparts of the request's comment.

 ### Span scores

-A **span score** is a model score for subparts of the request's comment.
+A **span score** is a score type for subparts of the request's comment.

 For example, if the API only found one sentence in a paragraph to be "toxic", it could return a high "toxic" span score for the span corresponding to that